Below are some of our events, resources, and projects.

 Co-hosted with Privacy International, we held a conversation which included perspectives from the UN Special Rapporteur on Discrimination E. Tendayi Achiume; Antonella Napolitano (Privacy International); Kenya-Jade Pinto (Filmmaker and Photographer); Konstantinos Kakavoulis (Homo Digitalis); the discussion was moderated by Petra Molnar (Refugee Law Lab).

-Here are some other useful reports:
+Here are other useful reports:

 A clear and present danger: Missing safeguards on migration and asylum in the EU’s AI Act: A Report by Statewatch